project-akri/akri/docs/udev-sample.md

     --set udevVideo.brokerPod.env.fps=30
 ```

-**Note:** that udev broker pods must run as priveleged in order for udev to be able to access the video device.
+**Note:** that udev broker pods must run as privileged in order for udev to be able to access the video device.

 Reference [Modifying a Akri Installation](./modifying-akri-installation#modifying-the-brokerpodspec)) for more examples of how the broker spec can be modified.